-As signaled in Section I.A, supra, with respect to agencies' rulemaking authority, the nondelegation doctrine is "rooted in the principle of separation of powers" and "derived from Article I, section I of the United States Constitution: 'All legislative Powers herein granted shall be vested in a Congress of the United States."
+As signaled in Section II.A, supra, with respect to agencies' rulemaking authority, the nondelegation doctrine derives from the constitutional command that "All legislative Powers herein granted shall be vested in a Congress of the United States."
+U.S. CONST. art.
+I, §1.
+Under this doctrine, Congress cannot abdicate or to transfer to others the essential legislative functions with which it is thus vested; Congress can, however, delegate legislative authority, so long as it provides "an intelligible principle to which the person or body authorized to exercise the delegated authority is directed to conform."
 U.S. v.
-Kuehl, 706 F.3d 917, 919 (8th Cir.
-2013).
-Under this doctrine, "Congress manifestly is not permitted to abdicate or to transfer to others the essential legislative functions with which it is thus vested."
-Id. at 919-20 (interior quotations omitted).
-That said, Congress can delegate legislative authority, id., and so long as Congress provides "an intelligible principle to which the person or body authorized to exercise the delegated authority is directed to conform, such legislative action is not a forbidden delegation of legislative power."
-U.S. v.
 Mistretta, 488 U.S. 361, 372 (1989).
-Here, PPACA provide no intelligible principle in 42 U.S.C. §300gg-13(4) to guide the Administration.
+Here, PPACA provides no intelligible principle in 42 U.S.C. §300gg-13(4) to guide the Administration.
 The statute - under the Administration's view of it - is particularly standardless given the presumption against preemption that would apply, if Congress had acted alone.
-See Section III.B, infra.
+See Section IV.B, infra.
 The Constitution does not allow Congress to write the Administration a blank check to circumvent state authority.